Definition of Competition Policy: Government policies to prevent and reduce the abuse of monopoly power.

 Abuse of Market Power

-- Predatory Pricing – selling below cost with intention of forcing a rival firm out of business
+- Predatory Pricing – selling below cost with the intention of forcing a rival firm out of business

 - Tie in Sales.
 E.g. A printer which makes people may its own brand very expensive ink.